USC President Caslen’s contract has few guarantees: ‘I will have to prove myself’

 Earning over $1 million, he has been one of the nation’s highest compensated public university presidents in recent years, according to data compiled by The Chronicle of Higher Education.

-During the next five years, Pastides’ duties spelled out in his contract include aiding Calsen’s transition, consulting the board, assisting in fundraising and preparing a report with recommendations for improving the university system.
+During the next five years, Pastides’ duties spelled out in his contract include aiding Caslen’s transition, consulting the board, assisting in fundraising and preparing a report with recommendations for improving the university system.

 He also will chair the S.C.
 Institute of Medicine and Public Health that works on health care issues in the state and serve on boards that oversee Fulbright Scholar programs for the U.S. Department of State and two laboratories for the U.S. Department of Energy.